By Qineng Tan, L.Ac, Ph.D. & Xiaomei Cai, L.Ac., Ph.D.

 - Insomnia, can’t sleep

 PTSD often coexists with other mental health issues like anxiety, panic attacks, and depression.
-Chronic fatigue syndrome has been associated with PTSD.
+Chronic fatigue syndrome (also knowns as ME/CFS)has been associated with PTSD.
 Fibromyalgia, a syndrome that can cause generalized muscle pain, sleep problems, fatigue, and other problems can be related to PTSD.
 Sometimes fibro manifests after a traumatic event.

 Types of PTSD